MicrosoftDocs/bot-docs/articles/bot-service-overview.md

 <!-- [Microsoft] Azure Storage - The Microsoft Azure service that lets you store binary data and text data in blobs, unstructured non-relational data in tables, and messages for workflow and communication in queues. -->
 <!-- [Microsoft] Cognitive Services - The family of services to build apps with powerful algorithms using just a few lines of code, which work across devices and platforms such as iOS, Android, and Windows, are easy to set up and enable natural and contextual interaction with tools that augment users' experiences using the power of machine-based intelligence.
 Microsoft Translator is part of Cognitive Services. -->

-## Building a bot
+## How to build a bot

-Azure Bot Service and Bot Framework offer an integrated set of tools and services to facilitate this process.
+Azure Bot Service and the Bot Framework offer an integrated set of tools and services to facilitate this process.
 Choose your favorite development environment or command line tools to create your bot.
-SDKs exist for C#, JavaScript, Typescript and Python (the SDK for Java is under development).
+SDKs exist for C#, Java, JavaScript, Typescript, and Python.
 We provide tools for various stages of bot development to help you design and build bots.

 ![Bot Overview](media/bot-service-overview.png)